 We have seen what are the basic characteristics that should be evaluated when you are going to buy a theme; Now let’s move on to practical aspects.

 It remains to solve the problem of too much choice.
 What we need to do and filter the information.

 We start by saying that in the search panel of Themeforest, WordPress themes, are already cataloged according to criteria related to the categories in which they are inserted.

-As you can see by moving the mouse on the WordPress button on the menu, you’ll get a drop down menu that allows you to make a first skimming.
+As you can see by moving the mouse on the WordPress button on the menu, you’ll get a drop-down menu that allows you to make the first skimming.